Ostorlab/KB/WEB_SERVICE/WEB/_MEDIUM/TLS_HTTP/recommendation.md

-It is recommended to ensure the use of an encrypted channel for requests transmitting sensitive data, it is however highly recommended to encrypt all requests made by the application, as the interception and modification of non sensitive requests could be leveraged to access sensitive data.
+It is recommended to ensure the use of an encrypted channel for requests transmitting sensitive data.
+It is, however highly recommended to encrypt all requests made by the application, as the interception and modification of non sensitive requests could be leveraged to access sensitive data.